-- C. Closeout Submittals:
+- A. Informational Submittals:

-- .
-Include following in Operations And Maintenance Manual specified in Section 01 7800:
+- 1. Tests and Evaluation Reports:

 - a.
+Manufacturer Reports: Equipment check-out sheets.

+- 2. Qualification Statements:

+- a.
+Technician certificate for use in HFC and HCFC refrigerants.

+- B. Closeout Submittals:

+- 1. Include following in Operations And Maintenance Manual specified in Section 01 7800:

+- a.
 Warranty Documentation:

-- 1) Final, executed copy of Manufacturer's 'Special Church Warranty' including required Owner / Manufacturer mandatory information.
+- 1) Final, executed copy of Warranty.

 - b.
 Record Documentation:

 - 1) Manufacturers Documentation:

 - a) Equipment checkout sheet: Complete and sign all items for each unit.

-- A. Regulatory Agency Sustainability Approvals: - 1.
+- A. Requirements Agency Sustainability Approvals: - 1.
 Each unit shall be UL / ULC or ETL labeled. - 2.
 Comply with ANSI/AHRI Standard 210/240. - 3.
-Refrigeration compressor, coils, and specialties shall be designed to operate with CFC-free refrigerants. - B. Qualifications.
+Refrigeration compressor, coils, and specialties shall be designed to operate with CFC free refrigerants. - B. Qualifications.
 Section 01 4301 applies, but is not limited to the following: - 1.
-Installer: Refrigerant piping shall be installed by refrigeration contractor licensed by State and by technicians certified in use of HFC and HCFC refrigerants.
+Installer: - a.
+Refrigerant piping shall be installed by refrigeration contractor licensed by State and by technicians certified for use in HFC and HCFC refrigerants. - C. All exterior equipment to have factory or field "Sea-Coast" coatings on coils and exposed sheet metal.